1atural/Logistic-Regression-/README.md

 # Logistic-Regression-

-Logistic regression is a great model for classification, given that it calculates the probabilities for an input to be in a given class.
+Logistic regression is a great model for classification, given that it calculates the probabilities for an input to be in a certain class.
 A model that is used when we have a binary classification binary ; as in our case, we will use the model to predict whether this plant is 'iris versicolor' or not 'iris virginica'.